Edit

-This article describes how PolyBase External Execution Service (EES) communication is encrypted on SQL Server for Linux in SQL Server 2025 (17.x) Cumulative Update (CU) 6 and later versions.
+This article describes how PolyBase External Execution Service (EES) communication is encrypted on SQL Server for Linux, starting with SQL Server 2025 (17.x) Cumulative Update (CU) 8.

 Overview

-PolyBase on Linux uses the External Execution Service (EES), which runs locally on the SQL Server host, to run the ODBC drivers required for external connectivity.
-Starting in SQL Server 2025 (17.x) CU6, communication between SQL Server services and EES is encrypted by default.
+PolyBase on Linux uses EES, which runs locally on the SQL Server host, to run the ODBC drivers required for external connectivity.
+By default, a certificate encrypts communication between SQL Server services and EES.

 Certificate details